iotapizza/iota-wiki/wiki/known-issues.md

 <!-- TITLE: Known issues -->
 <!-- SUBTITLE: Known wiki engine issues -->

-* Restore: pages with special characters in the title are not appearing in navigation in some cases.
+* Pages with special characters in the title not appearing in navigation after restore in some cases.
+* Upload of multiple files with similar name not working properly and throwing errors.